 Summer Concerts on the Lawn

-Ahhh - July: time to break out the picnic blankets, lawn chairs and bug spray and get ready to hear some great music on the library lawn!
-Every Thursday evening in July starting on the ninth we have some fabulous musicians coming to perform for us - starting each week at 7:00 p.m..
-Here's the lineup.
+Summer: time to break out the picnic blankets, lawn chairs and bug spray and get ready to hear some great music on the library lawn!
+Our summer concerts on the lawn, begun in July, carry over into the first Thursday evening in August.
 Learn more on our concerts web page :

-Andy and Judy Daigle have been playing and singing "folk with a country flavor" together since 2009.
+Andy and Judy Daigle have been singing together since 2009.
+It’s a duo built upon common ground.
+Each draw from a wealth of experience they received while singing with various choruses and choirs throughout their lives.
 Their musical interests range from “old-timey” traditional songs right through the folk music stalwarts such as John Prine, Bob Dylan, Ian and Sylvia, and Townes Van Zandt.
-They effectively use the guitar and mandolin to set the mood and character of each song, seamlessly presented with beautiful harmonies.
-Learn more at their website .
+As folk singer/songwriters, their music "folk with a country flavor".
+They effectively use the guitar and mandolin to set the mood and character of each song.
+In addition, their performances are highlighted by the quality of their vocal work, each individually and joined together with beautiful harmonies.
+All of these musical elements are seamlessly presented in their three CDs.
+Learn more at their site .

 Just for Teens